RakaDoank/ping-react-native/README.md

 :warning::warning::warning: **Important!**

 **IT'S NOT SAFE** to unmount your component without invoke the `stop` method if there are ICMP requests that still running.
 Your app may still has ICMP requests that still running in the background.
-Consider to use `useICMP` hook that do the cleanup automatically.
+Consider to use [useICMP](#useicmp) hook that do the cleanup automatically.

-#### Caveats
-Do not iterate the `ping` method like with `setInterval`.
-Just use the `count` argument because the iteration is done in native side, not in the JavaScript side.
+Do not iterate the `ping` method like with `setInterval` unless you really need it.
+The `count` argument is the iteration that has been done in native side.

 #
 ### useICMP